 Like many USB-C hubs we've tested, the Vava gets hot during use.
 We measured it at 110 °F after 15 minutes with the USB-C power cable and an Ethernet cord plugged in.
 That's hot enough to be noticeable when you touch it, but not so much that it's dangerous—as we noted above, that's within the normal operating temperature for this kind of accessory.

-Dodocool's 6-in-1 Multifunction USB-C Hub isn't as full-featured, well-built, or compact as Vava's hub, but it offers many of the same ports for about half the price.
-Providing four USB-A ports, HDMI output, and USB-C power passthrough, it's a good option if you want to be able to use wired accessories and hook up to an external display but aren't concerned about using a wired network connection or transferring data from a photo card.
+HooToo's USB C Hub HT-UC001 isn't quite as full-featured or compact as Vava's hub, but it offers many of the same ports for about two-thirds of the price.
+Providing three USB-A ports, HDMI output, USB-C power passthrough, and a full-size SD card slot, it's a good option if you want to be able to use wired accessories and hook up to an external display but aren't concerned about using a wired network connection.

-Although the Dodocool hub works well and has a good number of features, it doesn't feel quite as nice as the Vava hub.
-The squat aluminum and plastic rectangle is larger than the Vava hub—a bit smaller than a deck of cards—and doesn't feel nearly as solid, and the body scratches easily when tossed in a bag.
-The Dodocool's cable is also a bit thicker than the Vava's, so this hub is less likely to stay where you want it to.
-If you're willing to accept these compromises and don't need the Vava hub's extra features, the Dodocool hub is a good choice, but we think the Vava hub's versatility, build, and size make it worth the extra money.
+The HooToo hub works well, has all the ports most people will need, and feels almost as nice as the Vava hub.
+The aluminum and plastic rectangle is about 0.3 inch longer than the Vava hub, but about the same width and thickness.
+The HooToo's cable is also a bit thicker than the Vava's, so this hub is less likely to stay where you want it to.
+If you're willing to accept these compromises and don't need the Vava hub's extra features, the HooToo hub is a good choice, but we think the Vava hub's versatility and size make it worth the extra money.